matthewnicotra/cnidofest-website/cnidofest-2022/index.md

 **Updated July 13, 2022:** You are no longer required show a negative COVID-19 test result or documentation of recovery from COVID-19 before you travel to the United States by air.
 However, this may change at any time.

 For up-to-date information on US travel restriction, visit <a href="https://www.cdc.gov/coronavirus/2019-ncov/travelers/noncitizens-US-air-travel.html" target="_blank">the Centers for Disease Control and Prevention website.</a>

+[^1]: Sponsors recieve logo and sponsor recognition in the program and on our website with live link to their website.